-12 first date conversations tips to make a good impression
+12 Excellent first date conversation tips

 Chances are your date is nervous too, so coming out and admitting it can be an excellent icebreaker.
 Being honest is important and letting your date know how you’re feeling may help take some of the pressure off.
 Just make sure the conversation is still about getting to know each other.
 If you don’t give the other person the chance to know more about you, they may not ask you out again.